hapax/hapax.github.io/assets/minimal-networks.md

 This analogue computer isn't perfect, since the soap bubbles can converge on a locally minimal tinkertoy which connects the nails, but is not globally minimal.
-But it really is a lucky dip!
-You sometimes strike the true minimum, particularly for smaller problems where only one tinkertoy works.
+But it really is a lucky dip, and you can sometimes strike the true minimum, particularly for smaller problems where only one tinkertoy works.
 See [this video](https://www.youtube.com/watch?v=PI6rAOWu-Og) for a demonstration.